On this page

 What Documents Do I Need to Complete a Transaction?

 Every situation is different, but generally you will always need: a copy of your annuity contract and settlement agreement, any additional documents that are relevant to your settlement and annuity, a government issued ID, and proof of residency.
+If you need help gathering any of these documents, your representative will be able to assist you.

 Are Structured Settlements Considered Income Tax?